 The best course of action in this situation is for guarantors to act before the liquidation and seek advice promptly because once the company goes into formal insolvency, the bank will pass the file to the collection department and this window of opportunity is closed.

-What is a Personal Guarantee on a Lease?
+Personal Guarantee on a Commercial Lease

 In principle, there is little difference to the director responsibilities when it comes to leasing personal guarantees as the company is likely to be the main debtor and the director will typically sign as a guarantor.
 However, it may be that there are more settlement options available.